NASA-IMPACT/veda-config/docs/CONFIGURATION.md

 discoveries: './discoveries/*.discoveries.mdx'
 ```

-### Component overrides
+### Page overrides
-To adapt the Delta dashboard to the individual needs of you instance, some component overrides are provided.
+To adapt the Delta dashboard to the individual needs of you instance, some content/component overrides are provided.
 These overrides allow you to alter certain parts of the application, or inject code without having to fork the UI part of delta.

 There are essentially 2 types of possible overrides:
-- Content Overrides - allow you to change the default content of a page.
+- `Content Overrides` - allow you to change the default content of a page.
 Like with the different content types (discoveries, datasets, and thematic areas), you'll have access to all [MDX_BLOCK.md](./MDX_BLOCKS.md).
+Depending on the content override you'll also be able to provide some frontmatter variables.
 The name of the override config variable will follow the `<name>Content` scheme.
-- Component Overrides - allow you to alter a specific component of the app, by providing new javascript code for it (advanced usage).
+- `Component Overrides` - allow you to alter a specific component of the app, by providing new javascript code for it (advanced usage).
 No Mdx Blocks are available.

 The overrides are defined in the `delta.config.js` under `pageOverrides` by specifying the path to the mdx file to load.
 These are the current available overrides: